wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-accessibility/includes/facilitate-sign-language-interpreters-meetings.md

 - Block or allow guest users based on a user’s domain.
 - Block or allow guest access to all teams in your Microsoft Teams environment.
 - Block guest users from Microsoft Teams, but still give them access to SharePoint sites for collaboration.
-This short five-minute video walks you through the steps, at a high-level, for turning on and enabling guest access in Teams.
+This short five-minute video walks you through the steps, at a high level, for turning on and enabling guest access in Teams.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE44NTr?autoplay=false?autoCaptions=en-gb]

 ### Configure meeting policy settings for guests

 Use meeting policies to control the features that are available to meeting participants (including guest users) for meetings scheduled by users in your organization.
 You can use the global (Org-wide default) policy that's automatically created or create and assign custom policies.
-These settings control which meeting participants wait in the lobby before they are admitted to the meeting and the level of participation they are allowed in a meeting.
+These settings control which meeting participants wait in the lobby before they're admitted to the meeting and the level of participation they're allowed in a meeting.

 ## Admit sign language interpreters to meetings

-It’s helpful for interpreters to join a meeting before the discussion begins, to make sure their equipment is working, their work space is distraction-free, and they are present before their client joins the meeting.
-The Automatically admit people setting controls whether people join a meeting directly or wait in the lobby until they are admitted by an authenticated user.
-This setting does not apply to dial in users.
+It’s helpful for interpreters to join a meeting before the discussion begins, to make sure their equipment is working, their work space is distraction-free, and they're present before their client joins the meeting.
+The Automatically admit people setting controls whether people join a meeting directly or wait in the lobby until they're admitted by an authenticated user.
+This setting doesn't apply to dial in users.
 You should either allow everyone to bypass the lobby or the organizer should plan to activate the meeting and admit the interpreter from the lobby several minutes prior to the meeting start time.

 Meeting organizers can select **Meeting Options** in the meeting invitation to change this setting for each meeting they schedule.

 As the admin, you can control this using the meeting options.
-The setting is labelled Automatically admit people.
+The setting is labeled Automatically admit people.

 :::image type="content" source="../media/microsoft-teams-admin-center-meeting-policies-automatically-admit-people.png" alt-text="Screenshot showing how to allow automatically admit people to a teams meeting ":::